cloned2k16/FlatEarth/README.md

 Gibraltar should fall below the orizon more than one half from such distance
 and Ceuta shouldn't be visible at all
 given ~500 Mt of his base should fall below the horizon at such distance ..

+( please notice that in both you can still see very low height perfiles on both sides ..
+   and they shouldn't be there NO WAY !! )

 not to mention they keep similar heigh despite being at different scale,
 and that's all you see in the picture ..
 different scale of two similar objects at very different distances ..